 One of the highest priorities in dentistry is to save natural teeth as much as possible.
 Extraction and tooth replacement is always a last resort because natural teeth are still preferable to prosthetics when it comes to function and health.

-At Copperfield Smiles, Dr. Celeste A. Mohr and her team hold this priority in the highest regard when using every tool and treatment at their disposal to preserve your natural smile.
+At Copperfield Smiles, Dr. Anthony A. Lee and his team hold this priority in the highest regard when using every tool and treatment at their disposal to preserve your natural smile.

 Whether worn down by tooth decay or damaged by cracks, chips, or an unexpected trauma, our talented dental team works with you to develop a treatment plan that fits your unique situation while saving your smile as much as possible.